ljoo0310/Project.Async_Week/README.md

 ## Setup

 A user must login and be registered for a specific classroom in order to enter it.
+Currently,
-(Currently "username: peter, password: 123" is signed up for Fullstack Academy while "username: mary, password: 123" is signed up for Grace Hopper Academy.)
+* "username: peter, password: 123" is signed up for Fullstack Academy while
+* "username: mary, password: 123" is signed up for Grace Hopper Academy.

 If the user is new to the app, the user may sign up for a new account as well.
 Unfortunately, the app currently only supports one webcam video, the current user.
 Still, please feel free to test out how Hoom👋 recognizes your hand!

 ## Demo